 So, if you want to find your Scottish ancestor then please check out the Scotland’s People website.
 This is a paid site so you will have to pay to access any of their records.

 To discover you Irish ancestor you can visit the National Archives of Ireland.
 Similar with the Scottish census you will have to pay.

-Sources you need to check out:
+Sources to check out: